Vlissingen railway station: First station (1872-1892)

 On 1 September 1873 Vlissingen Port was opened on the site of the current station.
 It was a simple station, mainly consisting of some platforms, and intended mainly for connection to the ferry.
 At that time the second station of Vlissingen was Vlissingen Town, regarded as the main station.
 This station was opened a year earlier, on 1 November 1, 1872, and was closer to the centre of town, at the Keersluisbrug along the Canal through Walcheren.
 The operation of two nearby stations in the port of Vlissingen was too expensive in relation to the limited use, and Vlissingen Town station was closed on 18 July 1894.

 Second station (1892-1944)

 In 1892 a much larger building was constructed in the style of the Renaissance, whose entrance was located diagonally on the south-west corner.
-The building included a special waiting room for royalty.
+The building included a royal waiting room for the Dutch monarchy.
 The station had three platforms provided with a canopy, of which the pillars and a portion of the canopy remain.
 The building was inaugurated on 15 September 1894.
 Five years later, in 1899, however, there was a major incident when a steam locomotive from Amsterdam with faulty brakes broke through the platform and into the station buffet.
 This accident two conductors' lives.

 In 1944 Vlissingen Port was irreparably damaged during a bombing raid.